dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

     }
 }
 ```
-We could then run this method without an instance of the object.
+We could then run this method without an instance of the class.
 ```powershell
 [TimeUtilities]::IsWeekend((Get-Date))
 ```